mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 we have 2 layers corresponding to the 2 sequence of random ghost actions before pacman moves again.

+### Example of depth-limited search

+ - Consider the following Pacman configuration
+    - At each time step, Pacman can move either West (left) or East (right) and is using limited-depth minimax search to choose his next move
+        - (where the minimizing agent does not really do anything)
+    - Pacman is 3 East moves away from the food
+    - and chooses from the following state evaluation functions:
+        - F1(state) = -Number of food pellets left
+        - F2(state) = -Number of food pellets left + 0.5/(distance to closest food pellet + 1); distance to closest food pellet is taken as 0 when no food remains.

+Normally , we say a search depth of 2 means the search considers of up to 2 actions by the maximizer (or minimizer).

 ---

 ## Probabilities